 Brown was featured on the Daily Show with Trevor Noah, Blue Laws: Selected & Uncollected Poems 1995- 2015 was longlisted for the National Book Award, and Book of Hours was a finalist for the Kingsley Tufts Poetry Award and winner of the Lenore Marshall Prize for Poetry from the Academy of American Poets.
 His collection Jelly Roll: a blues was a finalist for both the National Book Award and the Los Angeles Times Book Prize.

-Young’s most recent book of poetry, Brown: Poems, and his nonfiction book Bunk: The Rise of Hoaxes, Humbug, Plagiarists, Phonies, Post-Facts, and Fake News were both named New York Times Notable Books and long-listed for the National Book Award.
-Bunk was also a finalist for the National Book Critics Circle Award and the PEN/Jean Stein Book Award and was named a best book of 2017 by NPR, the Los Angeles Times, Dallas Morning News, Atlanta Journal-Constitution, Vogue, the Atlantic, and others.
+Young’s second nonfiction book, Bunk: The Rise of Hoaxes, Humbug, Plagiarists, Phonies, Post-Facts, and Fake News, won the Anisfield-Wolf Book Award in Nonfiction, was a finalist for the National Book Critics Circle Award and the PEN/Jean Stein Book Award, was longlisted for the National Book Award, and was named a New York Times Notable Book, a New York Times Book Review “Editors’ Choice” selection, and a “Best Book of 2017” by NPR, the Los Angeles Times, Dallas Morning News, Atlanta Journal-Constitution, Smithsonian, Vogue, the Atlantic, Nylon, BuzzFeed, and Electric Literature.

 Young is the editor of nine other collections, including the anthology African American Poetry 1770–2020: 250 Years of Struggle & Song.
 He is series editor and wrote the introduction and forward for Unsung: Unheralded Narratives of American Slavery & Abolition.